sphllzulu/BirthdayCardApp/README.md

 - Template modal may need adjustment on smaller screens
 - Decoration animations might affect performance on older devices

-## 📱 Compatibility

-- iOS: 11.0 or later
-- Android: API 21 (Android 5.0) or later

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## 👥 Authors